-Invincible Emu Productions is an up-and-coming independent film and theatre company based in Toronto, Ontario, Canada.
-With productions ranging from film to theatre, drama to comedy, Invincible Emu strives to tell entertaining, heartwarming, thought-provoking stories that always stay rooted in reality (as opposed to Hollywoodland).
+Invincible Emu Productions is an up-and-coming award-winning independent film and theatre company based in Toronto, Ontario, Canada.
+With productions ranging from film to theatre, drama to comedy, Invincible Emu strives to tell entertaining, heartwarming, thought-provoking stories that always stay rooted in reality.

 Invincible Emu's most recent endeavour was taking part in the 48 Hour Film Project (Toronto) in which the company successfully completed The Fardy Brothers, a 7 minute mockumentary, in 47.5 hours.
-The film will be premiering at the Revue Cinema on November 12, 2019.
+The award-winning film premiered at the Revue Cinema, then screened at the Ted Rogers Hot Docs Cinema as part of the Best Of Short Films 2019.
 Previous to that, Invincible Emu produced two short films, Drink Up and Good Grief, which are now available online.

 Past credits include You Asked, a short comedic film, Georama, a 2015 Toronto, Winnipeg and Edmonton Fringe Festival play, and Timmy and the Land of the Lost Socks, an all-ages puppet show.